CLIMADA-project/climada_python/doc/index.rst

 This is the documentation for version v\ |version|.
 In `CLIMADA-project <https://github.com/CLIMADA-project>`_ you will find CLIMADA's contributors, repository and scientific publications.
+The documentation of CLIMADA petals <https://github.com/CLIMADA-project/climada_petals> can be found here: https://climada-petals.readthedocs.io/en/stable/

 ------------